marcomlaghi/marcomlaghi.github.io/_pages/about.md

 * China's contribution to the global social science literature on environmental hazards and children: A review and critique
 **Laghi, M. M.**, & Hannum, E.
-Data: Web of Science-Social Science Citation Index
+Data: Social Science Citation Index from Web of Science

 * Rising Temperatures, Rising Risks: A Three-Decade Analysis of Children’s Heat Exposure in China (1990-2020)]